CS-icez/VeriNC-compiler/grammar.md

 Ctl ::= Exp | "[]" Exp | "<>" Exp | ...
 ```

 Note that the above grammar only defines the basic syntax requirements of the language.
 Finer-grained constraints are enforced by the compiler.
 For example, `Exp` can be expanded to a primitive call, but it is not allowed in most expressions.
+The left hand side of `Assign` can be expanded to a dictionary element access, but it is only allowed in assignment statements.

 TODO: reused TLA+ notations in prototype for literal values, operators and functions on them, expressions, and CTL formulas.